 Keratokambos is a small seaside resort situated 72km southeast of Heraklion, a few miles east of Tsoutsouras and Ano Viannos.
-Keratokambos, with the nearby seaside settlement of Kastri, have become a popular family destination during the last years.
-Indeed, in front of the village of Keratokambos a long sandy beach, several kilometers long, stretches to both directions.
+Keratokambos, with the nearby seaside settlement of Kastri, has become a popular family destination during the last few years.
+Indeed, in front of the village of Keratokambos a long sandy beach, several kilometers long, stretches in both directions.

 A few words about the area of Keratokambos

-Keratokambos (and Kastri) is the harbour of the residents of the mountainous village of Ano Viannos, located further north.
+Keratokambos (and Kastri) is the harbor of the residents of the mountainous village of Ano Viannos, located further north.
 In the 1950s the area hosted only warehouses for carob, citrus, oil, etc. The local harbor was used for transferring the products to the urban centers with cargo ships, as the road network was absent.
-Today, Kastri and Keratokambos consist one united village, which has enjoyed a strong tourism growth in the recent years.
-The village has a school, clinic and a remarkable gallery.
+Today, Kastri and Keratokambos consist of one united village, which has enjoyed strong tourism growth in recent years.
+The village has a school, a clinic, and a remarkable gallery.

-The name Keratokambos means Carob Fields, named after the locust trees that were grown here to produce carobs.
-There is a second version on the derivation of the name: Kerato means horn in Greek.
-Thus, the locals say that the name comes after the towering steep rock, called Kerato, that is located north of the village, in the area of Vigla, reminding of a huge horn.
-On the top of Vigla there are the ruins of a Venetian fortress, while on its base there is a large cave, where archaeological findings have been extracted.
+The name is Keratokambos means Carob Fields, named after the locust trees that were grown here to produce carobs.
+There is a second version of the derivation of the name: Kerato means horn in Greek.
+Thus, the locals say that the name comes after the towering steep rock, called Kerato, which is located north of the village, in the area of Vigla, reminding of a huge horn.
+On the top of Vigla, there are the ruins of a Venetian fortress, while on its base there is a large cave, where archaeological findings have been extracted.
 The cave Nychteridospilios has rich stalagmite decoration and there are many bats.
-It is believed that the horn was built on the ancient city Kerea.
+It is believed that the horn was built in the ancient city of Kerea.
 This city, according to a third version, gave its name to the Keratokambos.